How to Create Marketing Buzz: Best Practices to Amplify Your Brand

 • Leveraging unique messaging and attributes that resonate emotionally with consumers

-• Adding a dash of humor, a sprinkle of intrigue, and a good dollop of user participation to bring the buzz to life
+• Incorporating humor, intrigue, and user participation to bring the buzz to life

 • Generating organic word-of-mouth marketing